 Risk assessment doesn't need to be time-consuming or tricky once you know what to look for.
 If you can prove you’ve done as much as you can to prevent any mishaps, it’ll help if Joe Public has a fall (or damages something).

 - Get your health and safety up to scratch.
 Take a walk round your surroundings with a ‘hazard checklist’.
 That way you can identify any areas where there’s a bigger risk of accident or injury.
 Once you’ve done that, take steps to deal with what you find.
 The sooner you do things, the less chance of more problems down the line.
 Make sure you warn people about any loose cables, uneven terrain, or areas where there are moving vehicles.
 Put up some signs if you need to.
 The Health & Safety Executive's 'Health and safety made simple' can help you get to grips with the basics.

 - Be open.
 If you have staff or volunteers helping you, the law says you need to provide a safe working environment.
 If you’ve spotted anything that looks a bit dicey, tell them.
 Do you have any first aid kits?
 Are there adequate toilets and wash facilities?
 What’s the maximum speed limit on site?
 Make sure you share this sort of info.
 Some areas may need extra attention.
 Give training if you think it’ll help.

 - Review the situation.
 Depending on the size of the event and the level of risk, you should have a decent amount of supervision on the ground to keep things ticking over.
 They'll help you keep tabs on how it’s all going while the party’s in full swing.
 That way you can make adjustments, or act on any problems, as they crop up.
 Oh, and it doesn’t hurt to keep one eye on the weather too.

 Getting the right insurance for your charity shouldn’t be intimidating or difficult.
 If you're not sure where to start, our team can help.
-Call a friendly expert on 0345 222 5399 and ask about the cover your charity needs.
+Call a friendly expert on 0345 222 5399 or click here for more info.